 Another heavily criticised aspect of the system is the sum of money that is awarded.
 Whilst no amount of money can every truly compensate for a death that was avoidable, £12,980 seems remarkably low.

-As a result, one of the biggest questions that arises from our system of compensation in the UK is “How do you quantify the loss of a loved one?”
+As a result, one of the biggest questions that arises from our system of compensation is: “How do you quantify the loss of a loved one?”

-In other parts of the UK, namely Scotland, bereavement damages are assessed on a case-by-case basis which means that all of the circumstances surrounding the death and the familial relationships of the deceased are taken into account when assessing the amount of compensation to be paid.
-There is no limit on the level of compensation that can be received in Scotland and awards in excess £100,000 have been given out in the past.
+In Scotland, bereavement damages are assessed on a case-by-case basis.
+The circumstances surrounding the death and the relationships of the deceased are taken into account when calculating how much compensation is to be paid out.
+There is no upper limit, with damages of over £100,000 having been given out to bereaved families in the past.